AEPPLEJHON/IR-Tool/README.md

 Be sure to choose a compatible sample-rate.
 Default android sample-rate is 44100 Hz.
 If sweep is skipping samples the solution is often to just do another measurement - most likely an internal memory issue.

+Developed as a part of a DTU Bachelor Thesis